yandex-cloud/docs/en/iot-core/operations/device/device-create.md

       Afterwards, all the necessary resources are created in the specified folder.
 You can check that the resources are there with the correct settings using the [management console]({{ link-console-main }}).

+- API

+   You can create a device using the API [create](../../api-ref/Device/create.md) method.

 {% endlist %}